Singham Returns: Sequel

-Spin-offs
+Chapters

 Simmba

-The 2018 film Simmba, a Hindi adaptation of the Telugu film, Temper, is a spin-off of Singham.
+The 2018 film Simmba, a Hindi adaptation of the Telugu film, Temper, a second chapter of this universe.
 Simmba stars Ranveer Singh in the titular role as Inspector Sangram Bhalerao aka Simmba, a corrupt cop who after the murder of a girl, changes to honesty, and is directed by Rohit Shetty and produced by Karan Johar's Dharma Productions.
 It also stars Sara Ali Khan and Sonu Sood in its lead roles while Devgn reprises his role of DCP Bajirao Singham from the previous films.

 Sooryavanshi

-The 2021-film, Sooryavanshi, is another spin-off of this film.
+The 2021-film, Sooryavanshi, a third chapter of this universe.
 This film stars Akshay Kumar as another DCP named Veer Sooryavanshi who joins hands with Simmba and Singham to stop a terrorist attack on Mumbai.
 This film was again directed by Shetty, produced by Johar, Shetty and Reliance Entertainment.
 Unlike the three previous films, this film had an original story.